hoangvvo/llm-sdk/agent-js/README.md

 # @hoangvvo/llm-agent

-A JavaScript library to implement LLM agents that works with any LLM providers.
+A JavaScript library to implement LLM agents that work with any LLM providers.

 ## Installation